Kashif-078/Checking_APIResponseTime/README.md

 Observe the test execution and review the console output for information on slow API responses.

 **Note**
 The tests utilize the jsonplaceholder.typicode.com API as the testing endpoint.
 You can modify the test data, request bodies, or endpoints to suit your specific use case.

+**Explore my GitHub repository at https://github.com/Kashif-078/API_GetRequestsCypress if you need to test APIs that involve authentication requirements.**